sebhz/astro/sundial/README.md

 - Equatorial sundial: the plane of the sundial is parallel to the equator plane.
 The sundial has two sides: northern side serves for positive declinations (spring/summer) and the southern side for negative declinations.
     - Northern side: z=90-phi, D=180
     - Southern side: z=90+phi, D=0
 - Horizontal sundial: z=0.
 D is undefined, so one can choose the x-axis direction.
-To simplify computation, use D=0 (x-axis towards east), but any value will yield the same result.
+To simplify computations, use D=0 (x-axis towards east), but any value will yield the same result.
 - Vertical sundial: z=90. x-axis is horizontal, y-axis directed towards the zenith.

 ## Acknowledgements